For aspiring entrepreneurs and executives, pursuing a master’s degree can be an empowering move, which can also be overwhelming.

 Automatic GMAT Waivers

-Some schools provide automatic GMAT waivers to applicants with 5-7 years of professionals experience.
+Some schools provide automatic GMAT waivers to applicants with 5-7 years of professional experience.

 Sometimes, test scores aren’t required even with a minimum number of years of professional experience in the relevant field.